-The release of Android 10 brings us a system-wide dark mode theme for the first time in the operating system’s history.
+The release of Android 10 in 2019 included, among other things, a system-wide dark mode theme for the first time in the operating system’s history.
 However, that’s not all.
-You also have the ability to change the system accent color for the first time as well.
+You could also change the system accent color for the first time as well.

 While it does require going into the more advanced Developer Options for Android 10, you can change the accent colors of your Android 10 icons to one of eight different choices.
 Here’s how to change the Android 10 system accent color on your smartphone.

-What Android 10 system access colors are available?
+What Android 10 system accent colors are available?

 You will have eight colors to choose from when you enable this option.
 They are: